Nancy Pelosi says her family is ‘heartbroken’ in first comment since husband attacked

 Nancy Pelosi said she and her family were “heartbroken and traumatized” following the attack on her husband in their San Francisco home.

-Paul Pelosi, 82, was attacked with a hammer on Friday by an intruder who shouted “Where is Nancy?" and said he intended to wait for Ms Pelosi’s return.
+Paul Pelosi, 82, was attacked with a hammer on Friday by an intruder who shouted “Where is Nancy?" and declared his intention to wait for Ms Pelosi’s return, sources briefed on the attack told the Washington Post.

-The Democratic House Speaker, who is second in the constitutional line of succession to the US presidency, was in Washington DC at the time of the assault.
+The House Speaker, who is second in the constitutional line of succession to the US presidency, was in Washington DC at the time of the assault.

 Police arrived at the scene and arrested 42-year-old David DePape as he was attacking Mr Pelosi with a hammer.